911 failover and interoperability testingFollow

 Step 1: Provision the 911 endpoint

-Provision the TN, with a valid address in the my.bandwidth or dashboard portal.
+Provision the TN with a valid address in your Dashboard Account or the 911 Access Dashboard.
 This will be the TN the 911 call will be made from.
 Please refer to the appropriate user guide for the portal being used, or you may provide the TN and address to the Account Manager and they will provision on your behalf.
 The TN must be a 10-digit TN, located in the US, Puerto Rico or Canada.

 Step 2: Make the 933 call